 Make a statement on one wall

-Go big on one wall in a small space- a big wall to wall, ceiling to floor mural or even a hand-painted, giant word.
-You can also fill the entire space up with art.
+Go big on one wall in a small space- a big wall to wall, ceiling to floor mural, or even a hand-painted, giant word.
+You can also fill the entire space with art.
 You can call it your mini gallery and hang the art to fill in all the bland wall space. – Raili @raili_ca_design

 Don’t go small with furniture

-I think people are so afraid to use large pieces of furniture in a small space so they use only tiny piece of furniture and it makes the space feel even smaller!!!
+I think people are so afraid to use large pieces of furniture in a small space so they use only a tiny piece of furniture and it makes the space feel even smaller!!!
 Scale is so important in a small space- and using something oversized can totally work and be a huge statement! – Ashley @shopskout

-Don’t always think miniature-size furniture in a small space, think clean lines instead of bulky pieces.
+Don’t always think of miniature-size furniture in a small space, think clean lines instead of bulky pieces.
 Stools or even poufs paired with a tray are great nightstand options if your space is small, as well. – Kelley and Berkeley @houseofnomaddesign

 One oversized light fixture in a small space is sometimes all the personality you need. – Raili @raili_ca_design